Cvikli/AISH.jl/README.md

 - simplify the code...without changing the behaviour
 - take all the using and import into the include.jl main file.

+THE DEFAULT TALKS IS BASICALLY C O T!...
+OMG :D OMG omg... omg... in the end it all breaks down to "chains with confirmations by the US!"
+Finding what "stable state can we manually automatically validate" and traveling from stable states to stable states...

 - AI assistent functionalities
   - mail read